Locations:

 Is liver cancer curable?

-What is the life expectancy of liver cancer?
+What is the life expectancy for someone with liver cancer?

-Healthcare providers are making progress on liver cancer treatment so people can live longer.
+Researchers are making progress on liver cancer treatment so people can live longer.
 But liver cancer remains a life-threatening disease.
+How long you’ll live with liver cancer depends on factors like the cancer stage, how you respond to treatment and your health.

 A note from Cleveland Clinic

 Primary liver cancer is a life-threatening illness.
-Often, people don’t know they have liver cancer until the cancer is in an advanced stage, which limits treatment options.
-When that happens, healthcare providers focus on treatments to relieve symptoms and slow cancer growth while helping you maintain a quality of life.
-If you have an advanced form of liver cancer, talk to your healthcare provider about your treatment options, including benefits and side effects so you can feel confident about your choices going forward.
+You may not know you have liver cancer until it’s in an advanced stage.
+That limits your treatment options.
+Your healthcare team will do treatments to keep cancer from growing.
+They’ll also offer treatments to ease your symptoms and maintain your quality of life.
+Ask your doctor to explain advanced cancer treatment options.
+They’ll explain the benefits and side effects of each option.
+That way, you can feel more confident about your choices going forward.

 Medically Reviewed